prabhasadivi5/nfl-betting-ai/README.md

 ## AWS Hosting Preparation

 Preparing for AWS deployment with EC2 for hosting, automated cron jobs for daily data updates and weekly odds fetching, and S3 for model/data backups.
-Currently building and testing the ML pipeline locally.
+Main Priority is to set this up

 **Note**: AI API expired.
 New API integration coming soon.
 Both the Hosting and updated AI API are expected by Mid October